smseerat/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid Identity.md

 3. On the **Custom deployment** blade, specify the following settings, select the checkbox **I agree to the terms and conditions stated above** and select **Purchase**:

-    -   Subscription: the name of the target Azure subscription where you want to provision the lab environment Azure VMs
+    -   Subscription: the name of the target Azure subscription where you want to provision the lab environment Azure VMs.

     -   Resource group: **hybrididentity-RG**

-    -   Location: the name of the Azure region that will host the lab environment Azure VMs
+    -   Location: the name of the Azure region that will host the lab environment Azure VMs.

     -   Config Name: **TlgBaseConfig-01**